 Do think hard about the concept of “column fodder”.
 Is this where you want your organization to be competing for work?
 Will you be successful if your top sales resources are spending most of their time working RFPs for deals that already have entrenched competitors?
 Generally speaking, these questions only have a positive answer if your business is a low price leader.
 Most of us do not fall into that category, but we have an understanding and a belief in the real ROI of the solutions we offer.
 That is certainly true for Frantz Group, and we believe it to be true for most people reading this as well.

 Curious about where your organization falls on the value discipline positioning chart?
-Check out our Right Offer Workshop.
+Check out our Marketing Growth Initiative.
 Your positioning helps drive the core of our planning for your marketing and revenue success.